oneplaneteducation/open-iot-stem/README.md

 	- Update Boards

-    	*We are using an nRF52 third-party board for this training session you will need to add board support* *Arduino has built in board support for many boards but if you use other [third-party boards in](https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls) in the future they can also be appended in this location*
+    	*We are using an Wisblock nRF52 for this training session you will need to add third party board support* *Arduino has built in board support for many boards but if you use others see [third-party boards in](https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls) they will be appended to this same location*

    		- Verify Arduino is open and use title menu to navigate to: **File>Prefernces>Additional Board Support**